 4. Sliding Windows

-Why Window Screens Aren’t Babyproof
+Why Window Screens Are Not Babyproof

-Setting Boundaries With Children
+Setting Boundaries with Children

 Babyproofing with Window Locks